kkawakam/rustyline/README.md

-Ctrl-V       | Insert any special character without perfoming its associated action Ctrl-W       | Delete word leading up to cursor (using white space as a word boundary) Ctrl-Y       | Paste from Yank buffer (Meta-Y to paste next yank instead) Meta-B, Alt-Left | Move cursor to previous word
+Ctrl-V       | Insert any special character without perfoming its associated action Ctrl-W       | Delete word leading up to cursor (using white space as a word boundary) Ctrl-Y       | Paste from Yank buffer (Meta-Y to paste next yank instead) Meta-<       | Move to first entry in history
+Meta->       | Move to last entry in history
+Meta-B, Alt-Left | Move cursor to previous word
 Meta-C       | Capitalize the current word
 Meta-D       | Delete forwards one word
 Meta-F, Alt-Right | Move cursor to next word
 Meta-L       | Lower-case the next word
 Meta-T       | Transpose words
 Meta-U       | Upper-case the next word
 Meta-Y       | See Ctrl-Y
 Meta-BackSpace | Kill from the start of the current word, or, if between words, to the start of the previous word

 ## ToDo